London Business School Guide

 Article Title : SOAS University of London

-Article Snippet :The School of Oriental and African Studies (SOAS University of London - /ˈsoʊæs/) is a public research university in London, England, and a member institution
+Article Snippet :The School of Oriental and African Studies (SOAS University of London; /ˈsoʊæs/) is a public research university in London, England, and a member institution

-Article Title : City, University of London
+Article Title : Nottingham Trent University

 London Business School (LBS) is a business school and a constituent college of the federal University of London.